 To complain about rented Sheltered Accommodation, the first step is to approach the manager of the Housing Organisation, who should inform you about the complaints procedure to follow.
-If, after you have followed their procedure, you do not feel satisfied with the way your complaint has been dealt with, you may contact the Housing Ombudsman service (see page 8 for details).
+If, after you have followed their procedure, you do not feel satisfied with the way your complaint has been dealt with, you may contact the Housing Ombudsman service.